monetha/verifiable-data-layer/README.md

 **Passport Owners**

 - Anyone with an incentive to have transferable reputation can create a Reputation Passport.
-- Reputation Passport can implement different bussines logic to meet the needs of a specific use case to ensure certain behaviour between parties.
+- The Reputation Passport can implement different bussines logic to meet the needs of a specific use case to ensure certain behavior between parties.
 - _Source:_ https://gitlab.com/monetha/reputation-contracts#passport